Disdyakis dodecahedron

-In geometry, a disdyakis dodecahedron, (also hexoctahedron, hexakis octahedron, octakis cube, octakis hexahedron, kisrhombic dodecahedron), is a Catalan solid with 48 faces and the dual to the Archimedean truncated cuboctahedron.
+In geometry, a disdyakis dodecahedron, (also hexoctahedron, hexakis octahedron, octakis cube, octakis hexahedron, kisrhombic dodecahedron) or d48, is a Catalan solid with 48 faces and the dual to the Archimedean truncated cuboctahedron.
 As such it is face-transitive but with irregular face polygons.
 It resembles an augmented rhombic dodecahedron.
-Replacing each face of the rhombic dodecahedron with a flat pyramid creates a polyhedron that looks almost like the disdyakis dodecahedron, and is topologically equivalent to it.
+Replacing each face of the rhombic dodecahedron with a flat pyramid results in the Kleetope of the rhombic dodecahedron, which looks almost like the disdyakis dodecahedron, and is topologically equivalent to it.

-More formally, the disdyakis dodecahedron is the Kleetope of the rhombic dodecahedron, and the barycentric subdivision of the cube or of the regular octahedron.
 The net of the rhombic dodecahedral pyramid also shares the same topology.

 Symmetry

 It has Oh octahedral symmetry.
 Its collective edges represent the reflection planes of the symmetry.
 It can also be seen in the corner and mid-edge triangulation of the regular cube and octahedron, and rhombic dodecahedron.